vertyll/project-a-microservices/README.md

 The project is split into the following components:

 1. **API Gateway** - Entry point for all client requests, handles routing to appropriate services and JWT token validation
-2. **Auth Service** - Manages authentication and authorization with JWT tokens and refresh tokens (http secure cookie)
+2. **Auth Service** - Manages authentication and authorization with JWT tokens and refresh tokens (http only secure cookie)
 3. **User Service** - Handles user profile management and user-related operations
 4. **Role Service** - Manages roles and permissions across the system
 5. **Mail Service** - Handles email sending operations and templates